Salmon Asparagus Tart

 - In a large bowl, combine the cream cheese, mayonnaise, flour, eggs, cream, dill, basil and pepper until blended.
 Fold in the salmon, asparagus, onion mixture and Swiss cheese.
 Transfer to a greased 9-in. pie plate.
 Sprinkle with Parmesan cheese.
-Bake at 350° for 35 minutes or until a knife inserted near the center comes out clean.
-Yield: 6 servings.
+Bake at 350° for 35 minutes or until a knife inserted in the center comes out clean.

 Editor's NoteReduced-fat or fat-free mayonnaise is not recommended for this recipe.

 Nutrition Facts1 slice: 557 calories, 44g fat (18g saturated fat), 184mg cholesterol, 730mg sodium, 7g carbohydrate (4g sugars, 1g fiber), 31g protein.

 Very good!
 I made it for a friend who is on a low carbohydrate diet, and he said it was delicious.
 Making it into a quiche by putting it in a pie shell sounds good too, but of course that would add more carbs......but I'll keep that in mind for the when I make it again.
 Great recipe!

 This recipe is awesome.
 I did make a pie crust and turned into a quiche and also used a little spicy brown mustard to spread on the pie crust before filling with the salmon mixture.
 This recipe comes out silky and creamy.
 I am glad that I tried it.